-Form 2553 is an important document that needs to be filed with the IRS in order to declare your business status as an S corporation (as opposed to a C corporation).
-The instructions for form 2553 can be confusing, so it’s important to know who should file form 2553 and when you need to file it.
-In this guide, we will go over the basics of form 2553 so that you understand how to stay compliant.
+Form 2553 is an important document that needs to be filed with the IRS to declare your business status as an S corporation (as opposed to a C corporation).
+The instructions for Form 2553 can be confusing, so it's important to know who should file Form 2553 and when you need to file it.
+In this guide, we will go over the basics of Form 2553 so that you understand how to stay compliant.

-Before we get too far into the paperwork, let’s define what an S corp is.
-In short, an S corporation is a regular corporation that has filed Form 2553 with the IRS in order to be taxed as a small business corporation.
-S corporations are not subject to double taxation, meaning that the corporate income is not subject to corporate income tax.
-Instead, the shareholders of the S corporation report their share of the corporate income on their individual tax returns.
+Before we get too far into the paperwork, let's define what an S corp is.
+In short, an S corporation is a regular corporation that has filed Form 2553 with the IRS to be taxed as a small business corporation.
+This is a popular choice for small and medium-sized businesses because it offers the liability protection of a corporation while allowing the owners to avoid double taxation by electing to be taxed as a partnership or sole proprietorship.

 Anyone whose business qualifies as an S corp and wants to take advantage of the tax benefits offered by this entity type can fill out form 2553.
 To qualify as an S corp, a corporation must meet certain IRS requirements, including:

 Be a domestic corporation of the United States

 Have only allowable shareholders, which include individuals, certain trusts, and estates; and may not include partnerships, corporations, or non-resident alien shareholders

 When Do You Need to File Form 2553?